 My journey towards health is definitely not a straight road.
 I mentioned earlier this spring we’d be talking more about this and then I quickly realized how hard it was to actually talk about this all.
-For those of you who signed up to the email group you’ve heard a little more of my story (If you’ve not signed up yet, you can right here!).
+For those of you who signed up to the email group you’ve heard a little more of my story.

 So I’m starting this chat off a little late… with my story of why I am on a journey to find healthy & bright living.